 If you are already married or in a long-term relationship, out of sheer longevity, you would know a lot about your partner’s childhood.
-If you are however still in the honeymoon phase is not yet over in your relationship, you can try to find these things out.
-Our childhood experiences shape who we are as people.
+However, if the honeymoon phase is not yet over in your relationship, you can try to find these things out to further your bond.
+Our childhood experiences shape who we are as adults.

-While they don’t always define us more often than not, they can explain our behaviours.
+While they don’t always completely define us, more often than not, they can explain our behaviors.
 For example, being abused by a stranger or a family member can have long-standing effects on our personality.
-Knowing your partner, and understanding what made them the way they are is important in empathising with them and developing emotional intimacy.
+Knowing your partner, and understanding what made them the way they are, is important in empathizing with them and developing emotional intimacy.

-As ‘new-age’ and ‘spiritual’ as this may sound, research has proved that people who express love for themselves, who like themselves and have a healthy self-esteem make better partners.
+As ‘new-age’ and ‘spiritual’ as this may sound, research has proved that people who express love for themselves, who like themselves, and have healthy self-esteem make better partners.
 So, when you are trying to resolve the ‘is emotional intimacy important in a relationship?’ question, check how confident your partner is about their emotional availability in the relationship.

-You don’t have to constantly reassure the person of their lovability, or tame their jealousy.
-They are secure people.
-Asking yourself if you are all those things is important in a relationship.
-This question forces you to get in touch with your own emotions and that can help you relate to your partner.
+You don’t have to constantly reassure the person of their lovability.
+This question compels your partner to get in touch with their own emotions and insecurities, and that can help you relate to them.

 3. What do you like about me?

 Asking this to your partner can result in hilarious and profound responses.
 People tend to tell each other the generic “I love you” or “I like you” in its various forms but no one gets specific about these things.
 Making your partner and yourself go through this exercise almost makes you admire each other all over again.
 It’s like counting your blessings and it can be helpful in rejuvenating the emotional and even physical intimacy between you two.